Why become an electrical engineer? I can think of 10 solid reasons, and that’s if electricity and magnetism don’t already have you hooked.

 - Wireless networks

-The point is, the electrical field is wide and deep.
-You have endless choices.
-This is because every industry heavily relies on the electrical field.
-Even more, the following are a few differing yet awesome future products you can work on:
+The point is, the electrical field is vast and varied.
+You have endless choices, as every industry heavily relies on electricity.
+Plus, just think about all the diverse and exciting future products you could work on:

 - Autonomous vehicles